 These beans are "dry-fried," a Szechuan cooking technique that makes them extra tender.
-The recipe calls for Chinese longbeans, but you can use haricots verts, green beans or runner beans.
-The recipe normally calls for chili peppers, but I've used chili paste - feel free to substitute dried red chilis if desired.
+The recipe calls for Chinese longbeans, but you can use haricots verts, green beans, or runner beans.
+The recipe normally calls for chili peppers, but this recipe uses chili paste; feel free to substitute dried red chilis if desired.

-- 2 scallions (spring onions, green onions), white parts only
+- 2 scallions (also called spring onions and green onions), white parts only

 - 1/2 teaspoon chili paste